hashbite/consent-manager/packages/docs/docs/new-structure.md

     * ~Create React App~
     * GatsbyJS
     * DocuSaurus
-* @todo sub-section that turns all of this into typescript? (or have separate typescript tutorial?)
+* DONE - @todo sub-section that turns all of this into typescript? (or have separate typescript tutorial?)
 * DONE -  @todo add another guide on how to handle tracking in single page applications (or ones that use routers)
 * DONE - @todo we actually need to list the config options (COMPONENETS dir????)
 * @todo document helper functions + hooks (getForegroundColor, createIconComponentFromSimpleIconsSvgPath)
 * @todo double check that we dont have no more "cosntruction" sites
+* check again if we can add typescript related help into some guides or other parts of the docs

 * integrations
   * make more examples on how to track with certain integrations (for example matomo track events, page view and so on)